chenxizhang/openai-powershell/README.md

     ![image](https://github.com/chenxizhang/openai-powershell/assets/1996954/f4a21c9d-93c6-4944-9936-ae3718d40857)

    Imagine you need to classify the customer feedback by using GPT technology, then you write back the result in the CSV file.
+You can achieve the goal with just a single line of code as below.

    ```powershell
    Import-Csv surveyresult.csv `